marcdotson/asc-training/README.md

 organization, can easily reproduce our environment and run the associated code.

-Python is a big tent, and there are many ways to create reproducible environments.
+Python is a big tent, and there are many ways to manage an environment.
 I recommend using [pyenv](https://github.com/pyenv/pyenv) to install and maintain Python versions and [venv](https://docs.python.org/3/library/venv.html) to keep track of library and dependency versions and thus create a reproducible environment.